DemiScript/A03/README.md

 Clone
 Allows for a complete copy of a online repository to be stored in a local repository Commit
-It processes and demonstrates the latest changes of the source code Fetch
+Command that allows to easily see the changes made and compare them to the principal code Fetch
 Used to retrieve new work done by other people.
 It searches through existing branches and allows for an user to revise all the different branches individually.
 GIT